The www.phytocrine.com website has been merged into YourHormones.com.

 Phytotherapeutic management of endocrine dysfunction allows greater choices for healthcare professionals.
 Formulations with phytocrine™ actions may be used as an alternative to hormone therapies to enhance the function of hormone producing and hormone responsive tissues.
 Just as important, the formulations with phytocrine™ actions may be used with bioidentical hormone replacement therapies (BHRT) to improve the function of the BHRT and the response of tissues to the BHRT.
 Using phytocrine™ formulas with BHRT can allow healthcare professionals to achieve their goals of prescribing the lowest effective dose of BHRT possible.

-The phytocrine™ model of endocrine therapy was created by Dr. Joseph J Collins, ND, RN, based on years of clinical experience, and validated by extensive review of published international scientific/medical research.
+I created the phytocrine™ model of endocrine therapy based on years of clinical experience, and validated by extensive review of published international scientific/medical research.
 This article discusses applications of phytotherapeutics specific to improving the function of the endocrine system (phytocrinology™).
 Certain terms used throughout this website, which are used in clinical context, may also be used in other fields of science, such a “functional mimetic” (from proteomics), and “phytohormone” from (botany).
 In this website, these terms specifically have clinical and therapeutic applications.
-The word phytocrine™ was created by Dr. Collins in 2005 from phyto (plant) and crine (to secrete).
+The word phytocrine™ was created me, in 2005 from phyto (plant) and crine (to secrete).

 How Cells Receive Endocrine-Like Messages